kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 attempts may pick it up, improving the end-to-end scheduling latency.
 Returning pods to scheduling queue if these need to wait for preemption to become schedulable maintains that property.

-We acknowledge the two limitations of the above approach: (a) dependency on the introduction of Workload Scheduling Cycle (delayed preemption will not work if workload pods will not be processed by Workload Scheduling Cycle) and (b) the fact that the placement computed in Workload Scheduling Cycle may be invalidated in pod-by-pod scheduling later.
-However, those features should be used together, and the simplicity of the approach and target architecture outweigh these limitations.

 #### Workload-aware Preemption

 Workload-aware preemption ([KEP-5710](https://kep.k8s.io/5710)) aims to